joshp23/YOURLS-Compliance/README.md

 By Josh Panter [Unfettered](https://unfettered.net).
 See it in action at [0=2](https://0eq2.com/) - An Unfettered URL Shortening Service

 Compliance is designed to address link complaints from 3rd parties.
 Compliance implements a flag-list which can be updated via the admin interface or via an optional public report-page.
-This allows any visitor to complain about an abusive URL.
-By default the URL is flagged and future visitors are warned and given the option to avoid the link.
+This allows any visitor to complain about a potentially abusive URL.
+By default a flagged URL is marked in the admin section and future visitors are warned before redirection.
+They are given the option either continue through or avoid the link at their discretion.

-You can set the options to nuke any flagged URL, to use a custom intercept page for flagged URL visits, and to keep or drop the tables on plugin deactivation in the admin section of YOURLS.
+You can set the options to nuke any flagged URL on its next redirect, to use a custom intercept page for flagged URL visits, and to keep or drop the tables on plugin deactivation in the admin section of YOURLS.
 You will also find an option to flush your flag-list table and start fresh.

-The default flagged redirect interecept and abuse report pages are both written with Bootstrap.
+The default interecept and abuse report pages are both written with Bootstrap.

 ## REQUIREMENTS